 desire generational healing for my family and it is my hope that being honest about our roots may begin to metaphysically redeem the parts of my family tree that need it; redemption is only possible in the presence of truth.

 Last year, I adopted a dog who looks like a larger version of a dog I loved and lost in a breakup; I saw her face and was immediately in love.
-As it turns out, she is also a breed favored by white supremacists, a coonhound, something that I probably would have known had I grown up in Arkansas rather than just being born there.
-To be honest, I had heard the name once or twice in my life and automatically assumed it was racist slang.
-The fact that coonhound is an actual breed recognized by the United Kennel Club is a fine object lesson in how white supremacy works: it gives an air of legitimacy to illegitimate things.
-Yes, dogs of this type were bred to hunt raccoons and other such prey, but they were also used to track and return runaway slaves and enforce segregration on the backyard level in the south.
-I expect I am not the first of my family to own one.
-I was told by the pound that she was 'a type of hound' and they were glad she was being adopted.
-Now I understand why and also the terrified and disgusted look a black woman gave her when we passed her in a public park, and why two white women wearing Georgia football sweatshirts came over with sly smiles to compliment me and my dog on the same day; being her owner once again puts my character in a place open to unfavorable reading.
+As it turns out, she is 'some kind of hound' according to the folks at the pound who shared that they had not expected her to get adopted.
+To be honest, it feels like she is some kind of signal for white supremacy, based on various public reactions she has garnered when we are out walking in parks.
+I am awakening to the fact that multitudes of information are passed in the smallest of exchanges & I often struggle with my perception of what is really happening but I do know that white supremacy works in part by giving a veneer of legitimacy to illegitimate things.
+I do know that hounds were used to track and return runaway slaves and enforce segregration on the backyard level in the south.
+I know how people have responded to us and there is some kind of meaning there, in her existence and their reactions.
+Sometimes, being her owner once again puts my character in a place open to unfavorable reading.
 At the same time, she is healing me on some visceral levels; I have struggled to support myself, much less any other living thing, financially speaking.
 Adopting her was a huge step for me, but I also accept that she may be an avenue for partial metaphysical familial healing too.
 She is such a good, sweet dog and is herself innocent of any wrongdoing.
 I am choosing to love her and accept her love and to send love back through time to any of my clan who may have used her relatives to subjugate other human beings.
 We get to define our relationships with the dead as we see fit; my maternal grandmother and I have been working together on

 the spiritual plane for the past couple years on other aspects of family healing; perhaps this is a place where I can offer her roots some metaphysical healing in return.